MattBixley/eri-support-docs/docs/Using_eRI/OpenOnDemand/Jupyter_Kernels.md

 pages.

 ## Adding a custom Python kernel

-!!! note "see also"
-     See the [Jupyter kernels - Tool-assisted
-     management](Jupyter_kernels_Tool_assisted_management.md)
-     page for the **preferred** way to register kernels, which uses the `nesi-add-kernel` command line tool to automate most of these manual steps.

 You can configure custom Python kernels for running your Jupyter notebooks.
 This could be necessary and/or recommended in some